-The core of an FIS is its rule base, which consists of a set of IF-THEN rules.
-Each rule correlates input conditions (antecedents) to output responses (consequents) using fuzzy logic.
+The core of FIS, consisting of IF-THEN rules correlating input conditions (antecedents) to output responses (consequents.
 For example, a rule might state: "IF temperature is high AND humidity is low THEN fan speed is high."
 Mathematically, a rule can be expressed as: